aaronbieber/coaching-blog/content/posts/passion-for-your-job-is-a-mistake.md

 ---
-title: "Passion for Your Job Is a Mistake"
+title: "Passion for your job is a mistake"
 date: 2022-01-21T09:17:02-05:00
 ---